 SETUP: One single flash unit straight into my face and a white reflector on the left side of my head.”

 About The Self Portrait: “I wanted to create a whimsical photo with a new jumper I received that I thought would suite my idea perfectly.
 I headed to my location, a local spot a few minutes walk from my house and set up my camera on a tripod.

-I waited for golden hour to achieve the warm glow in the photo, personally I feel like this location I’ve been to many times before works better in the afternoon as the background lights up beautifully with the setting sun.
+I waited for the golden hour to achieve the warm glow in the photo, personally, I feel like this location I’ve been to many times before works better in the afternoon as the background lights up beautifully with the setting sun.

 Then, I set up my camera to be able to use the shutter with a remote.
 I took a few photos of myself jumping around to get some movement in my hair until I was happy with the photos I had photographed!”